usnistgov/OSCAL/docs/content/learn/tutorials/control/basic-profile.md

   - /learn/tutorials/profile/
 ---

-This tutorial covers creating a basic baseline using an OSCAL profile.
+This tutorial covers creating and modifying a subset of controls from a catalog in OSCAL by using the OSCAL profile model.
+Such subset is often refer to as basic baseline.

 Before reading this tutorial you should:
 - Have some familiarity with the [XML](https://www.w3.org/standards/xml/core), [JSON](https://www.json.org/), or [YAML](https://yaml.org/spec/) formats.
-- Read the OSCAL control layer [overview](/concepts/layer/control/).
+- Review the OSCAL control layer [overview](/concepts/layer/control/).
 - Review the OSCAL [catalog](/concepts/layer/control/catalog/) and [profile](/concepts/layer/control/profile/) model overview pages.
 - Review the tutorial on [Creating a Control Catalog](/learn/tutorials/catalog/).